vorburger/kingraph/docs/schema.md

 ### links

 An array of links.
 Use this to link to a person's Facebook account.
 If given, their names will be clickable.

+### picture

+A filename that contains the picture that should be shown next to the person.

 ### class